 Scary Movie

-Remember the mangoes by my front yard hit by Typhoon Ambo?
-The concrete road facing my house was like a carpet of mangoes.
+Remember the mango trees by my front yard that were hit by Typhoon Ambo?
+The concrete road in front of my house was like a carpet of mango fruits.
 Heaps!
 And they were for harvesting that day.

 A mango vendor came last week and wanted to buy them for 6k pesos – for all the fruits they can pick from the three big trees by my front yard’s concrete fence: Pico and carabao varieties.
 No way, I said to Boben, one of my two gardeners.
 Would we settle for 8k pesos?
 We’ll call you, we said.
 No rush, I told Boben.
 Someone might come along with a better offer, he said.
 Precisely!

-“Di pa po masyado magulang, konting panahon pa “(not too mature yet; needs a little while longer), my gardener told the buyer.
-He didn’t want to sell, however, because they didn’t look “manibalang “(mature, full-grown, or close-to-ripe mango).
+“Di pa po masyado magulang, konting panahon pa”(not too mature yet; needs a bit longer), my gardener told the buyer.
 He remembered the time we bought a basket of green mangoes from a neighbor.
 They took so long to ripen, and when they did, they were already panat (wrinkled) and tasted bland.
 With that in mind, we decided not to sell until Typhoon Ambo.

-“You should have accepted the offer, “friends told me after the typhoon.
-“Naghangad ng kagitna, isang salop ang nawala, “some were quick to quote a Tagalog saying about greed, where you wanted more and lost much in the process.
+“You should have accepted the offer,” friends told me after the typhoon.
+“Naghangad ng kagitna, isang salop ang nawala,” some were quick to quote a Tagalog saying about greed, where you wanted more and lost much in the process.
 Oh, never mind, I said.
 I can always make burong manga (pickled green mangoes).
 There was enough left hanging in the trees anyway.
 And shit with the 8k pesos!
-I’d instead bake mango crumbles every waking moment to feed my family and friends until the pharmacies in town run out of insulin than settle for less money.
+I’d rather bake mango crumbles every waking moment to feed my family and friends until the pharmacies in town run out of insulin than settle for less money.
 Better be greedy than sorry?
 You bet.

-I was awakened as early as 7:30 AM today by a knock on my bedroom door.
+I was awakened as early as 7:30 a.m. today by a knock on my bedroom door.
 My cousin.
-Ostensibly the mango dealer was in the neighborhood picking mangoes, saw my other gardener on his way to work.
-He still wanted to buy my mangoes, and he can pick them today, for 6k pesos.
+Ostensibly, the mango dealer was in the neighborhood picking mangoes and saw my other gardener on his way to work.
+He still wants to buy my mangoes, and he can pick them up today for 6k pesos.
 Seven, I murmured, still half asleep.
-I stood up 15 minutes later, headed to the bathroom, started showering when I heard a knock on the door, my cousin again.
+I stood up 15 minutes later, headed to the bathroom, and started showering when I heard a knock on the door — my cousin again.
 It was the mango dealer, she said.
 He wanted to see me.